code-tour-ai/codetour_ai/README.md

 ## 🤝 Contributing

-CodeTour AI is free and open source.
+Tour de Code AI is free and open source.
 Contributions are welcome!

 **How to Contribute:**
 1. Fork the repository